uchicago-cmsc22600-spr24/project-tests/README.md

 * `bind-trees` -- contains the expected bind trees for the examples and bind tests.

+* `closures` -- contains the expected closure-converted simple-ast for the examples.

 * `examples` -- contains example Ovid programs.
 These are correct programs that should compile and run

+* `free-vars` -- contains the expected free-variable information for the examples.

+* `parse-trees` -- contains the expected parse trees for the examples and bind tests.

 * `scanner-tests` -- contains test files for the scanner (*i.e.*, Project 1).
   The tests that are prefixed with `p1-good` contain valid Ovid tokens, while those with the `p1-bad` prefix are error cases.

+* `simplify-tests`

 * `tokens` -- contains the expected output for the `scanner-tests` inputs.

 * `type-tests` -- contains test files for the type checker (*i.e.*, Project 3).
   The tests that are prefixed with `p3-good` contain valid Ovid tokens, while those with the `p3-bad` prefix are error cases.

-* `parse-trees` -- contains the expected parse trees for the examples and bind tests.